-The Excel MONTH function, when supplied with a date, returns an integer representing the month of the year (from 1 - 12).
+The Excel MONTH function, returns an integer, representing the month (from 1 - 12) of a supplied date.

-Further examples of the Excel Month function can be found on the Microsoft Office website.
+For further examples of the Excel Month function, see the Microsoft Office website.

-This problem arises because the new cell or column is formatted as a 'date'.
+This problem is most likely to be because the new cell or column is formatted as a 'date'.
 In this case, it is only the formatting of the cell that is wrong, NOT the value returned by the function.

 The easiest way to do correct this is to select the General formatting option from the drop-down format menu of the Excel ribbon.
 This is generally located in the 'Number' group, on the Home tab of the ribbon (see below):